HDI Quality and Acceptability Requirements

 Qualification Coupons

 The best tools I know for doing this are the many parametric analysis and characterization coupons available to you.
 These are part of the quality assessment process.
-These processes cover reliability evaluations, end-product evaluation, work-in-process product evaluations, and process parameter evaluations.
+These processes cover reliability evaluations, end-product evaluations, work-in-process product evaluations, and process parameter evaluations.
 Here are five coupon systems, four seen in Figure 5:

 • IPC-2221 Appendix A, D-Coupon